-When Instagram finally opened up to landscape and portrait-oriented posts in 2015, people were understandably ecstatic.
+When Instagram finally opened up to horizontal and vertical posts in 2015, people were understandably ecstatic.

 Along with offering more flexibility, the new orientations made it a lot easier to convey information that couldn’t be captured in a square photo.